Borderline Personality Disorder (cont.)

 - Find a local Psychiatrist in your town

 There is no specific definitive test, like a blood test, that can accurately assess that a person has BPD.
-People who are concerned that they may suffer from BPD might explore the possibility by taking a self-test, either an online or printable test.
-To determine the presence of this disorder, practitioners conduct a mental-health interview that looks for the presence of the symptoms, also called diagnostic criteria, previously described.
-As with any mental-health assessment, the practitioner will usually work toward ruling out other mental disorders, including mood problems like depression, anxiety disorders including anxiety attacks or generalized anxiety, types of other personality disorders like narcissistic personality disorder, dependent personality disorder or histrionic personality disorder, drug-abuse problems as well as problems being in touch with reality, like schizophrenia or delusional disorder.
-Besides determining if the person suffers from BPD, the mental-health professional may assess that while some symptoms (traits) of the disorder are present, the person does not fully qualify for the diagnosis.
+People who are concerned that they may suffer from BPD might further consider that possibility by taking a self-test, either an online or printable test.
+To determine the presence of this disorder, practitioners conduct a mental-health interview that looks for the presence of the symptoms, also called diagnostic criteria, described previously.
+As with any mental-health assessment, the health-care practitioner will usually work toward ruling out other mental disorders, including mood problems like depression, anxiety disorders including anxiety attacks or generalized anxiety, types of other personality disorders like narcissistic personality disorder, dependent personality disorder or histrionic personality disorder, drug-abuse problems as well as problems being in touch with reality, like schizophrenia or delusional disorder.
+Besides determining if the person suffers from BPD, the mental-health professional may assess that while some symptoms (traits) of the disorder are present, the person does not fully qualify for the condition.

-The professional will also likely try to ensure that the individual is not suffering from a medical problem that may cause emotional symptoms.
-The mental-health professional will therefore often inquire about when the person has most recently had a physical examination, comprehensive blood testing, and any other tests that a medical professional deems necessary to ensure that the individual is not suffering from a medical condition instead of or in addition to emotional symptoms.
-Due to the use of a mental-health interview in making the diagnosis and the fact that this disorder can be quite resistant to treatment, it is of great importance that the practitioner know to conduct a thorough assessment.
+The professional will also likely try to ensure that the person is not suffering from a medical problem that may cause emotional symptoms.
+The mental-health practitioner will therefore often inquire about when the person has most recently had a physical examination, comprehensive blood testing, and any other tests that a medical professional deems necessary to ensure that the individual is not suffering from a medical condition instead of or in addition to emotional symptoms.
+Due to the use of a mental-health interview in establishing the diagnosis and the fact that this illness can be quite resistant to treatment, it is of great importance that the practitioner know to conduct a thorough evaluation.
 This is to assure that the person is not incorrectly assessed as having BPD when he or she does not.